 I have preserved the names of players as they appear in the programmes, thus, the leader of the Manx Sinfonia, William Thomson, sometimes appears as Bill Thomson and so forth.

 The Manx National Anthem is not always mentioned in the programmes, but was normally played at the conclusion of each concert in the years before World War II, but increasing at the commencement of each concert thereafter, latterly in the arrangement by Geoff Nicks.
-The English National Anthem is normally played only when the Lt.
-Governor is present; sadly, a rare occurrence in recent years.
+The English National Anthem is played only when the Lieutenant Governor is present.